intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 ## Add Codes to Facilitate CAN Rx and Tx with Azure IoT Hub

-1. From the project explorer, open the **aws_iot.syscfg** file.
+1. From the project explorer, open the **azure_iot.syscfg** file.
 From the menu window that pops up, delete the following peripherals.
 	- SPI
 	- DMA
 	- GPIO

 	These peripherals are already in use by the ISM API library (obd2lc_wifi_cc32xx_ism.a).
-If you attempt to compile with the above peripherals defined in the **aws_iot.syscfg** file, the compiler will throw an error saying some of the functions are re-defined.
+If you attempt to compile with the above peripherals defined in the **azure_iot.syscfg** file, the compiler will throw an error saying some of the functions are re-defined.

 	First, choose SPI from the list and click the **Remove All** button.
 You will notice DMA automatically removed when SPI is removed.
 Then, choose GPIO from the list and click the **Removal All** button.